This document is relevant for: Inf1, Inf2, Trn1, Trn1n

 • device_mem/: The amount of memory that Neuron Runtime uses for weights, instructions and DMA rings.

-• This device memory per NeuronCore is further categorized into five types: constants/, model_code/, model_shared_scratchpad/, runtime_memory/, and tensors/.
-Definitions for these categories can be found in the Device Used Memory section.
+• This device memory per NeuronCore is further categorized into five types: collectives/, constants/, dma_rings/, driver_memory/, model_code/, model_shared_scratchpad/, nonshared_scratchpad/, notifications/, runtime_memory/, tensors/, and uncategorized/.
 Each of these categories has total, present, and peak.

 • host_mem/: The amount of memory that Neuron Runtime uses for input and output tensors.

-• The host memory per Neuron Device is further categorized into four types: application_memory/, constants/, dma_buffers/, and tensors/.
-Definitions for these categories can be found in the Host Used Memory section.
+• The host memory per Neuron Device is further categorized into four types: application_memory/, constants/, dma_buffers/, dma_rings/, driver_memory/, notifications/, tensors/, uncategorized/.
+These categories provide more granular host memory classification compared to Host Used Memory section.
 Each of these categories has total, present, and peak

 • hardware/: Hardware statistics.